MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-template-kubernetes-dashboard.md

 ## Open the Kubernetes dashboard

-1. Disable the pop-up blocker on your Web browser.
+1. Disable the pop-up blocker on your browser.

-2. Point your browser to the URL noted when you ran the command `kubectl cluster-info`.
-For example: https:\//azurestackdomainnamefork8sdashboard/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy
+2. Go to the URL noted when you ran the command `kubectl cluster-info`.
+For example:
+   `https:\//azurestackdomainnamefork8sdashboard/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy`
 3. Select the client certificate.
 4. Enter the token.
 5. Reconnect to the bash command line on the master node and give permissions to `kubernetes-dashboard`.
 Run the following command: